Ithaca - The Hidden Gem of the Ionian Sea

 You will most likely have the pleasure of diving with the very experienced and charismatic Australian/Greek Dive Master: Nick Flynn.
 He does most of the scuba diving excursions and has a knack for making you feel super calm and in control, despite the weird sensation of breathing underwater for the first time!
 It was here, that my brother and I had our first ever diving experience and we couldn’t have asked for a better first time!
 From the preparation and safety briefing to the underwater drills with all your diving apparatus - you can trust me when I say, you are in very good hands here.
 No matter your level, they cater from beginners to advanced deep diving and night diving too.
 They are also PADI certified, so you can do your Scuba Diving qualifications here.
 More info available here: Ithaca Diving

-Frikes - ok, I’m punching myself for not taking photos of the amazing waffle and ice cream sundae I had here, but you just gotta trust me.
+Dodoni Divine - ok, I’m punching myself for not taking photos of the amazing waffle and ice cream sundae I had here, but you just gotta trust me.
 It’s amazing and the view is just mwah!
-Here’s a view from the cafe: Dodoni Divine Ice Cream.
+Here’s a view from the cafe.

 Dona Lefki - located in the little village of Lefki, this is the most PERFECT spot for sunset and dinner.
 Not the mention the food here is very high quality (with that also comes a little more $$).
 This is a place I can’t wait to come back to for another sunset meal!
 Highly highly recommended!

-I have stayed in the Hotel Mentor twice (March and July) - and can highly recommend this place!
+I have stayed in the Hotel Mentor twice and can highly recommend this place!
 Very clean, modern and cool in summer.
 I had a balcony both times with a lovely view overlooking the Vathy Harbour and Church.
 They also offer buffet breakfast, to which you can enjoy with a harbour view.
 It cost around 60 Euros (in July) for two people including breakfast.
-However, prices are subject to change according to season.
-You can check prices and book online here: Hotel Mentor

 Ithaca has no airport - but its neighbouring island Kefalonia does.
 You can check out my article about Kefalonia and how to get there: Kefalonia - a Travel Guide